Potential TENS Machine Benefits

 Transcutaneous means “across the skin”.
 In simple terms, a tens machine stimulates your nerves via an electrical current through your skin.
 A TENS machine is an electronic medical device.
 A TENS machine may assist you in modest short-term pain relief.
-The use of a TENS machine should be as one part of a pain management program under the guidance of your doctor/healthcare practitioner.

-How does a TENS Machine provide Short-term Pain Relief?
+How Does a TENS Machine Provide Short-Term Pain Relief?

 Pain is thought to be controlled by TENS in one of two ways:

-Sensory Level Stimulation – The Gate Control theory of pain means that the electrical input of the TENS machine interferes with the transmission of pain signals, by blocking the neural “gate” through which the pain travels.
+Sensory Level Stimulation – The Gate Control theory of pain means that the electrical input of the TENS machine interferes with the transmission of pain signals by blocking the neural “gate” through which the pain travels.